The Big Questions

 Amisha standing in front of her poster

-Amisha Rane presented "Capturing the Baryon Cycle of Galaxies in Action: Exploring Gas Flows at z~0.27".
+Amisha Rane presented "Capturing the Baryon Cycle of Galaxies in Action: Exploring Gas Flows at z~0.27" at the OU Graduate College Research Showcase in February 2026.

 Ethan and Sameer standing in front of